 If you were investing in derivatives predicting the price of Almonds in California, your investment would be a bet hedged against a bank's willingness to insure and make loans based on these specific 'futures' for the price of almonds.

-In fact, if you were Monsanto and could see something like that coming, it might be worth it to create a Derivative based on your own derived 'futures' for Almonds, or to invest in the 'futures' of a new product that has not yet hit the market: a nanobot army of mechanized bees.
+In fact, if you were Monsanto and could see something like that coming, it might be worth it to create a Derivative based on derived 'futures' for your own Almonds failing (which is an illegal but non-the-less common - although occulted - practice), or to invest in the 'futures' of a new product that has not yet hit the market: a nanobot army of mechanized bees.
 In fact, I think they are past the prototyping phase...

 Not to mention that Derivatives are not regulated in the same way that normal investments have been, and by some digital slight of economic voodoo, have allowed their collective value to FAR exceed the net value of all goods and services produced globally.
 As Peter Siris says: